nucypher/nucypher/docs/source/guides/ursula_configuration_guide.rst

 A fully synced ethereum node or "provider" is required for the worker to read and write to nucypher's smart contracts.

-In order to be a successful Ursula operator, you will need a machine (physical or virtual) which can be kept online consistently without interruption and externally accessible via TCP port 9151.
+In order to be a successful Ursula operator, you will need a machine (physical or virtual) which can be kept online consistently without interruption and is externally accessible via TCP port 9151.
 The well-behaved worker will accept work orders for re-encryption at-will, and be rewarded as a result.

 It is assumed that you already have nucypher installed, have initiated a stake, and bonded a worker.